Perth Amboy High School: Awards, recognition, and rankings

-The school was the 322nd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
+The school was the 322nd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools," using a new ranking methodology.
 The school had been ranked 320th in the state of 328 schools in 2012, after being ranked 318th in 2010 out of 322 schools listed.
 The magazine ranked the school 270th in 2008 out of 316 schools.
 The school was ranked 274th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Demographics

 PAHS is 91% Hispanic, 5.9% Black, 2.5% White, and 0.4% Asian.
 Most of the students belong to working class families.
 68% of the students participate in the free or reduced price lunch program.
 71% of the school speaks Spanish in their homes while another 1% speaks another language that isn't English at home, mainly Portuguese, Polish, Vietnamese, or Cantonese.
 There are also limited English proficient (LEP) students, who compose 15% of the school.
 Limited English Proficient students cannot speak, read, or write in English and are placed in "bilingual" classes.

-The average class size is 24 students, with Special Education courses meeting state standards.
-The school's ratio of students to computers is 1 to 1 meanwhile the state average is 4 to 1.
+The average class size is 24 students, with special education courses meeting state standards.
+The school's ratio of students to computers is 1:1; meanwhile, the state average is 4:1.
 The school day is longer than the state average.
-The instructional time is 7 hours whereas the state average is 5 hours and 52 minutes.
+The instructional time is seven hours, whereas the state average is five hours and 52 minutes.

 Student performance

-On the Language Arts section of the High School Proficiency Assessment (HSPA), 58% scored proficient and 39% scored partial.
-On the Math section of the test, 45% scored proficient and 48% scored partial.
+On the language arts section of the High School Proficiency Assessment (HSPA), 58% scored proficient and 39% scored partial.
+On the math section of the test, 45% scored proficient and 48% scored partial.
 The average SAT score is 849 out of 1600.
 However, these results are offset by the high number of bilingual students resulting in lower than average test scores in the school itself.
 The Advanced Placement Program (AP) participation is 11%.
 The average attendance rate is 90%.
 As of the 2004–05 school year, PAHS had a suspension rate of 44%.
 91% of PAHS seniors graduated.
 33% of the school graduated via the SRA process and 12% graduated through the Limited English Proficiency SRA process.
-Roughly 54% of the graduating seniors go on to two-year colleges, particularly Middlesex County College and another 29% of the graduating seniors go on to four year colleges.
+Roughly 54% of the graduating seniors go on to two-year colleges, particularly Middlesex County College and another 29% of the graduating seniors go on to four-year colleges.